 Our workforce varies based on the level of ongoing fabrication activity at any particular time.
-As of December 31, 2011 and 2010, we had approximately 1,950 and 1,250 employees, respectively.
+As of December 31, 2012 and 2011, we had approximately 2,200 and 1,950 employees, respectively.
 Additionally, we will use contract labor when required to meet customer demand.
-The number of contract laborers we used increased from 10 to 90 during the year.
-Due to the award of significant contracts at the end of 2010 and during 2011, we focused on hiring employees in 2011 to meet the increasing level of activity.
-None of our employees are employed pursuant to a collective bargaining agreement, and we believe our relationship with our employees is good.
+The number of contract laborers we used increased from 90 to 350 during 2012.
+Due to the award of significant contracts at the end of 2010 and during 2011, we focused on hiring and maintaining manpower in 2012 to meet the level of activity.
+None of our employees are employeed pursuant to a collective bargaining agreement, and we believe our relationship with our employees is good.